pribiller/revsort/README.md

 1. a program that runs on a set of small examples taken from literature;
 2. a program that generates random signed permutations, either completely independent or constrained to be separated by a given number of inversions.

-Here we focus on the usage of the latter.
+Here I focus on the usage of the latter.
 Information about the former is available in the header of [tests_VariousPapers.cpp](https://github.com/pribiller/revsort/blob/main/src/tests_VariousPapers.cpp).

 ### Use case: Random permutations